 What Circadin looks like and contents of the pack

 Circadin 2 mg prolonged-release tablets are available as white to off-white round bi-convex shaped tablets.
-Each carton of tablets contains one blister strip of 7, 20 or 21 tablets, or alternatively in a carton containing two blister strips of 15 tablets each (30 tablet pack).
+Each carton of tablets contains one blister strip of 7, 20 or 21 tablets, two blister strips of 15 tablets each (30 tablet pack), or alternatively, 30 x 1 tablets in perforated unit dose blisters.
 Not all pack sizes may be marketed.

 Marketing Authorisation Holder and Manufacturer